Associate Professor Charles Wilkins

 - HST 243 The Middle East since 1500

-This class surveys modern Middle Eastern history from the collapse of the last great Muslim unitary states to the present day.
+This class surveys modern Middle Eastern history from the collapse of the last great Muslim empires to the present day.
 Topics include the rise and demise of the Ottoman and Safavid empires, socio-political reform, the impact of colonialism, Islamic reform, the development of nationalism, and contemporary social and economic challenges.

 - HST 387 Islamic Empires Compared: the Ottomans, Safavids, and Mughals